Table of Contents[Hide][Show]

 How Much Are Disneyland Tickets?

 In the past, a single day Disneyland ticket was the same price, no matter when you visited.
 However, park admission prices now are tiered, depending on the day you visit.
 Ticket prices are higher on weekends, holidays and during other high-demand periods.
 Tier 1 tickets cost the least.
 Tier 6 tickets cost the most.
 You’ll see that $164 price tag on holidays and weekends during peak times.
 Looking to save?
 Visit off season or on a weekday.

-For 2022 Disneyland vacations, the prices of a one-day tiered adult ticket purchased on the Disneyland website range from $104 to $164.
-Single day tickets purchased now are valid in 2022, and 2023.
+For 2022 and 2023 Disneyland vacations, the prices of a one-day tiered adult Disneyland ticket purchased on the Disneyland website range from $104 to $164.
+Single day tickets purchased now are valid through December 31, 2023.

 Read More: How Much are Oogie Boogie Bash tickets?